microsoft/vscode-docs/docs/remote/devcontainer-cli.md

 With the `devcontainer` CLI, you can use the `devcontainer open` command to open the current folder straight into dev container mode, skipping the prompt.

-You can optionally specify the path to the folder to open, for example `devcontainer open ~/source/my-folder` to open the `~/source/my-folder` folder as a devcontainer.
+You can optionally specify the path to the folder to open, for example `devcontainer open ~/source/my-folder` to open the `~/source/my-folder` folder as a dev container.

 ## Building a dev container image